Managing Your Pipelines

 Navigate to your project

-4. From the list, click a pipeline to access its details.
+4. Click a pipeline in the list to open it and access its details.

 The pipeline The "Overview" page icon is a square divided into several other squares.
 Overview page opens.